 The editor and the editorial staff should not disclose any information about a manuscript under consideration to anyone other than reviewers and potential reviewers.
 Unpublished information, arguments or interpretations disclosed in a submitted manuscript should not be used in an editor's own research except with the consent of the author.

 An editor presented with convincing evidence that the substance or conclusions of a published paper are erroneous should promote the publication of a correction or retraction.

-The research submitted to Signa Vitae should following the items of relevant institutional and national and/or international biosafety and biosecurity protocols or policies.
+The research submitted to Signa Vitae should follow the items of relevant institutional and national and/or international biosafety and biosecurity protocols or policies.

 The WHO information DURC for life sciences research has remind researchers of the dual-use concerns related to their work and take actions to reduce the bio-risk of their work.
-For the manuscript we suspected with a potential dual use risk, the editor will keep the right to ask authors to provide details about how such a risk has been minimized and how it match their institutional and funder’s requirements, as well as national and/or international biosafety and biosecurity protocols or policies.
-Last, the editor may ask authors to revise their manuscript before normal journal peer review, if we believe that the manuscript needs to undergo peer review specifically to assess the dual use risk.
+For any manuscript we suspect with a potential dual use risk, the editor will keep the right to ask authors to provide details about how such a risk has been minimized and how it matches their institutional and funder’s requirements, as well as national and/or international biosafety and biosecurity protocols or policies.
+The editor may ask the authors to revise their manuscript before the journal peer review process, if we believe that the manuscript needs to undergo peer review specifically to assess the dual use risk.

 Journal Citation Reports/Science Edition Journal Citation Reports/Science Edition aims to evaluate a journal’s value from multiple perspectives including the journal impact factor, descriptive data about a journal’s open access content as well as contributing authors, and provide readers a transparent and publisher-neutral data & statistics information about the journal.

 Chemical Abstracts Service Source Index The CAS Source Index (CASSI) Search Tool is an online resource that can quickly identify or confirm journal titles and abbreviations for publications indexed by CAS since 1907, including serial and non-serial scientific and technical publications.